crush-pics/crush-pics-wp/readme.txt

 ###### QUALITY SUPPORT

 We're proud to provide fast, friendly and thorough personal support to all users of [Crush.pics](http://crush.pics).
 If you have any questions, concerns or suggestions for the app we'll always be happy to help.

+== Screenshots ==

+1. Compress images and speed up your site load time

+2. Access all your images from one intuitive dashboard

+3. Keep track of every action from the comprehensive image history log

+4. Compress images without quality loss

+5. Fully automated - all existing and new images compressed automatically